GiecV/CellularEncoding/README.md

 - **Core Modules**: Detailed breakdowns of the main components.
 - **Task Modules**: Descriptions of task environments used for testing and validation.
 - **Utilities**: Tools developed for the project, including visualizations for better analysis and understanding.

-## 🙏 Acknowledgments

-A special thanks to the **Creative AI Lab** at ITU Copenhagen and my mentors for their guidance and support.
-This project wouldn’t have been possible without the insights and feedback from my colleagues and mentors.

 ---